Renée Hartley, Sandra Gilfillan and Sarah Barrett

 Benefits to other species/ecological communities:

 This plan is fully consistent with the aims and recommendations of the Convention on Biological Diversity and will assist in implementing Australia's responsibilities under that convention.
-The taxon is not listed under any specific international treaty, however and therefore this IRP does not affect Australia's obligations under any other international agreements.
+The taxon is not listed under any specific international treaty however, and therefore this IRP does not affect Australia's obligations under any other international agreements.

 Role and interests of Indigenous people:

-Two populations are on Crown land.
-One population is on private property.
+All known populations are on Crown land.

 Social and economic impacts: